-One of the next sections, “Careers in Child Care” has additional information on the qualifications of different providers, teachers and staff in the different types of care.
+The section, “Careers in Child Care” has additional information on the qualifications of different providers, teachers and staff in the different types of care.

 Comprehensive Criminal Background Checks

-A comprehensive background check must include;
+A comprehensive background check includes;

 These requirements were added due to The Child Care and Development Block Grant (CCDBG) Act of 2014.